privacyidea/privacyidea/doc/policies/user.rst

 type: bool

-There are ``enroll`` actions per token type.
-Thus you can create policies that allow the user to enroll
-SMS tokens but not to enroll HMAC tokens.
+There are enrollment actions per token type, e.g. ``enrollHOTP``.
+Only those token types are selectable in the WebUI during enrollment which are allowed by their corresponding enroll policy action.

 assign
 ~~~~~~